cowace2/skylift-ledger/README.md

 **Why 71,000 airports?**
 Because that was easier than filtering, and the database wasn't that big.
 If you want to create a smaller database, altering it is fairly simple: just follow the format in the one provided.
 Any modern LLM can do it in a few minutes.

+**There are bugs!**
+Hell yes there are.
+Probably lots of them.
+Please report through GitHub.

 **Will development continue?**
 Sure!
 I'm not a professional developer (if that wasn't obvious) and this thing has some clear limitations, but there's still some interesting stuff to be added.